uaraven/omg/readme.md

     AND firstName <> "Mary" AND age > 21 AND NOT friends < 1
 ```

-List of fields in `SELECT` clause is ignored. `FROM` clause is optional.
+List of fields in `SELECT` clause is ignored in current implementation.
+It is recommended to always use `SELECT *` to
+ensure future compatibility.

-If `FROM` is used it should contain fully-qualified class name and in this case conditions will be
+If `FROM` should contain fully-qualified class name (or short name, if class was registered with OMQL parser) and in this case conditions will be
 type-checked to validate that values can be used with the given properties.
 For example condition `age = "50"`
 will throw `TypeConversionException` during query parsing.

-If `FROM` is not used then no type-checking will be performed and matching can fail if there are any
-type incompatibilities in conditions.

-> Note: `FROM` will be required going forward and not specifying object for which the query is created will be
-> considered an error.

 Supported operations include: